 A passionate advocate for inclusion, she founded Women In Games Argentina (WIGAr), aiming for a more equitable gaming industry.
 As a testament to her trailblazing career, she was honored by Women in Games International (WIGJ) as their 2021 “Outstanding Individual Ambassador of the Year”, being also spotlighted as a “Gamechanger” by GameIndustry; and recognized as “Women in games Academy Alumni” by WIPO.

 Proving the transformative impact of video games on her journey and her profound connection with 'Mass Effect' , one of the highlights of her career as the Abogamer is being featured by EA Games in their 'Legendary Edition Community Tribute'.
 The game's exploration of synthetic life and the evocative question 'Does this unit have a soul?', has been the catalyst for her pursuit of AI ethics, guiding her academic and professional trajectory.
 Aligned with her admiration for the ethos of Star Trek, Micaela advocates for a future where artificial intelligence can lead us towards a post-scarcity society.
 She underscores the need for diligent governance and ethical practices now to steer our path towards such an equitable future, a message she passionately communicates through her work.

 Keeping a finger on the digital pulse, she curates the popular Substack newsletter “This week in the ➡️ #Metaverse”, offering weekly insights into the latest trends and policy developments on the metaverse, AI, neurotech, crypto and gaming.

-As an affiliate at the Berkman Klein Center, she is leading the Video Game Policy Working Group.
+As an affiliate at the Berkman Klein Center, she started and is co-leading the “Video Game and XR Policy Working Group”.